jaltantra/jaltantra_v8_optimizer/README.md

 # Initial setup and run script
-Please ensure you are connected to IIT-B network and have access to license server , then run the below scripts in order:
+Please ensure you are connected to IIT-B network and have access to license server , then run the below scripts in order:- -bash inital_setup.sh
--bash inital_setup.sh
 -bash run.sh